Jan. 30, 2023Print | PDF

 The market offers fresh produce, canned goods, dried goods like cereal and oatmeal, and hygiene products.
 It also has a grab-and-go section with fresh items including ready-made soups, wraps and pasta dishes.

-Photo: Mini Market founder Jeremy Wagner (left) and student-staff member Ricky.
+Photo: The Mini Market founder Jeremy Wagner (left) and student-staff member Ricky.

 “There is no limit to how many times a student can shop at the market,” says Jeremy Wagner, GSA president and Mini Market founder.